What To Eat To Keep Your Methylation Cycle Balanced, From An ND

 - Cruciferous veggies: including broccoli, cabbage, kale, Brussels sprouts, and more.
 These greens are folate-rich and packed with healthy nutrients, Fitzgerald says.

 - Beets: "We want to lean on beets," Fitzgerald says.
-One cup of beets contains 148 micrograms of folate, according to the U.S. Department of Agriculture (USDA).
-That's about 37% of the daily recommended intake for adults.
+One cup of beets5 contains 148 micrograms of folate, according to the U.S. Department of Agriculture (USDA).
+That's about 37% of the daily recommended intake for adults6.